Northfield

 How does the suburb of Northfield compare to regional household patterns?

 Compared to Greater Adelaide, the suburb of Northfield shows distinct household patterns.
-This higher proportion of single-person households drives demand for smaller dwellings and different community services.
+The prevalence of shared households suggests a younger demographic or affordability considerations.

 What is the average family size?

-Families in the suburb of Northfield have an average of 1.5 children, slightly above the Greater Adelaide average of 1.4.
+Families in the suburb of Northfield have an average of 1.5 children, matching the Greater Adelaide average of 1.5.
 This influences local demand for child-related services and larger family homes.

 What are the marriage patterns in the suburb of Northfield?